 Conclusion

-Florian and I are happy about your feedback and also to include more features into this tool.
-Please let us know if you miss an feature or if you have an idea for further development.
+Florian and I are happy about your feedback and also to add more features to this tool.
+Please let us know if you miss a feature or if you have an idea for further development.

 I was trying to run your powershell scripts (intune-inventory-discovered-apps.ps1 & Get-intune-apps.ps1), it is prompting for Admin consent stating “Unverified” publisher. its stating “Only accespt if you trust he publisher”, can you please give me overview of requested permissions to run above scripts?